Doni-zete/North-Scheduling-Socrates/README.md

 ✅ Updates and Deletes Instructors, Students and Admins
 ✅ Only the account creator can update or delete his data besides the admins
 ✅ Instructor creates his availability
-✅ Students creates appointments with an available
+✅ Students creates appointments with an available instructor
 ✅ Students can upload TXT, DOCX and PDF files
 ❌ Unitary tests with JEST  **Not implemented yet**

 </details>